Concerns & Complaints about a Physiotherapist

 What we can consider

-If your concern is mainly about access, fees, or service dissatisfaction, we may direct you to the clinic, insurer, or another organization better placed to help.
+If your concern is mainly about access to care, fees, or customer service, we may refer you to the clinic, an insurance provider, or another organization better able to help.

-You can ask to withdraw your complaint later, but we may continue if needed to protect the public.
+You may ask to withdraw your complaint at any time.
+However, we may continue to review it if this is needed to protect the public.

 How to file